NPaspallis/CO1417/week12-capstone-wordle/Wordle.md

 However, the words available in the puzzle is actually a subset of the full list of 5-letter English words, approximately thirteen thousands.
 The list of used words can be accessed via the [source code](https://www.nytimes.com/games/wordle/main.b84b7aa7.js) of the game (you will notice the code is not very readable, as the JavaScript was minified/compressed).
-Nevertheless, w¡e have copied those words in the file [wordles.txt](wordles.txt).
+Nevertheless, we have copied those words in the file [wordles.txt](wordles.txt).

 ## Requirements: